PlasmaPy/PlasmaPy/README.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)
 [![Open Source Helpers](https://www.codetriage.com/plasmapy/plasmapy/badges/users.svg)](https://www.codetriage.com/plasmapy/plasmapy)

-[PlasmaPy](https://www.plasmapy.org/) is an open source community developed Python package for plasma science that is currently under development.PlasmaPy intends to be for plasma science what [Astropy](https://github.com/astropy/astropy) is for astronomy — a collection of functionality commonly used and shared between plasma scientists and researchers globally, running within and leveraging the
+[PlasmaPy](https://www.plasmapy.org/) is an open source, community-developed Python package for plasma science that is currently under development.
+PlasmaPy intends to be for plasma science what [Astropy](https://github.com/astropy/astropy) is for astronomy — a collection of functionality commonly used and shared between plasma scientists and researchers globally, running within and leveraging the